RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/VgaImage.rst

 +----------------------+---------------------------+---------------------------+

 For displaying the picture we need a process that runs line by line on the screen.
-Below is the process that shifts the cursor on the screen, with frequency 50 MHz. (vga_vhdl.vhd)
+Below is the process that shifts the cursor on the screen, with a frequency of 50 MHz. (*vga_vhdl.vhd*)

 .. code-block:: vhdl